Table of Contents

 We may also need to translate our text into different languages.
 For best results, translate from English to the target language.

 We can use markup languages to write structured text content such as webpages, scientific articles, and technical documentation.
 Similar to programming languages, a markup language is a plain-text format with a special syntax.
 In markup documents, we can write natural language text and other elements such as links, equations, code, and citations.
+Markup document consists markup files and assets like images.
+We can write markup documents using a text editor such as Visual Studio Code.

 Depending on the output format, we can produce the markup document’s output using converter software or directly interpreting the markup source files.
 The benefit of markup documents is the control over details, the plain-text format allowing the use of software engineering tools, and versatility and ability to produce multiple output formats from the same markup source files.